awsdocs/aws-cdk-guide/v2/troubleshooting.md

 cdk bootstrap aws://ACCOUNT-NUMBER/REGION
 ```

-To avoid generating unexpected AWS charges, the AWS CDK does not automatically boostrap any environment\.
+To avoid generating unexpected AWS charges, the AWS CDK does not automatically bootstrap any environment\.
 You must bootstrap each environment into which you will deploy explicitly\.

-By default, the boostrap resources are created in the region\(s\) used by stacks in the current AWS CDK application, or the region specified in your local AWS profile \(set by `aws configure`\), using that profile's account\.
+By default, the bootstrap resources are created in the region\(s\) used by stacks in the current AWS CDK application, or the region specified in your local AWS profile \(set by `aws configure`\), using that profile's account\.
 You can specify a different account and region on the command line as follows\. \(You must specify the account and region if you are not in an app's directory\.\)

 ```
 cdk bootstrap aws://ACCOUNT-NUMBER/REGION